piyushdhoka/movinglines/README.md

 │
 ├── frontend/                   # Next.js application
 │   ├── app/                   # Next.js pages

+Note: Email confirmations are disabled by default in this setup.
+No redirect URLs are required.
 │   ├── components/            # React components
 │   ├── lib/                   # Utilities
 │   ├── package.json